kea-dev/agile-history/README.md

 ```

-With theCode snippet above in your clip board create a new issue in this repository
+With the Code snippet above is in your clip board create a new issue in this repository

-    - Title: **"&lt;Your name&gt;'s file"**
+- `Title`: **"&lt;Your name&gt;'s file"**
-    - Content: Dump the content of the clipboard (the code below)
+- `Content`: Dump the content of the clipboard (the code above)
-    - Assign: Assign the issue to yourself.
+- `Assign`: Assign the issue to yourself.
-    - Submit: Save the issue
+- `Submit`: Save the issue

-TEST by wisiting [github.com/issues](https://github.com/issues) - do you see your new issue?
-If not _did you assign it to yourself?_
+TEST by visiting  [github.com/issues/assigned](https://github.com/issues/assigned) - do you see your new issue?
+If not: _did you assign it to yourself?_